the-full-stack/website/docs/course/2022/index.md

 *Published MONTH DATE, 2022.* -->

 ### [Lab Overview][lab0]
-We walk through the entire architecture of the application we will be building.
+We walk through the entire architecture of the application we will be building, from soup to nuts.
 *Published July 25, 2022.*

 ### [Lecture 1: Course Vision and When to Use ML][lec1]